 The American Hospital Association (AHA) Advocacy Alliance for Rural Hospitals highlights the work the American Hospital Association is doing on behalf of its small and rural members and engages these members in securing support on Capitol Hill for rural legislation and priorities.

 The National Rural Health Association (NRHA) is a national nonprofit membership organization with more than 20,000 members.
 The association’s mission is to provide leadership on rural health issues.
 NRHA membership consists of a diverse collection of individuals and organizations, all of whom share the common bond of an interest in rural health.
-New Company is proud to be a Platinum Sponsor of the NRHA.
+Evident is proud to be a Platinum Sponsor of the NRHA.

 The Medicare Beneficiary Quality Improvement Project (MBQIP) is a quality improvement activity under the Medicare Rural Hospital Flexibility (Flex) grant program.
 The goal of MBQIP is to improve the quality of care provided in small, rural Critical Access Hospitals (CAHs).
 This is being done by increasing the voluntary quality data reporting by CAHs, and then driving quality improvement activities based on the data.
 This project provides an opportunity for individual hospitals to look at their own data, measure their outcomes against other CAHs and partner with other hospitals in the state around quality improvement initiatives to improve outcomes and provide the highest quality care to each and every one of their patients.

 The patient-centered medical home (PCMH), as defined by the U.S. Department of Health and Human Services Agency for Healthcare Research and Quality (AHRQ) and the Patient-Centered Primary Care Collaborative, is a model for providing patient care that is comprehensive, patient-centered, coordinated, accessible, and high quality.
-The PCMH is a provider-based model for care coordination that can be implemented within a primary care practice.
+The PCMH is a provider-based model for care coordination that can be implemented within a primary care practice

 The Rural Health IT Adoption Toolbox, developed by the Office of Rural Health Policy (ORHP) in the Health Resources Services Administration (HRSA) is targeted towards rural health providers seeking to implement health IT to improve the overall effectiveness of their institutions.
 This resource is organized in a question-and-answer format and includes a compilation of resources relevant to all stages of planning, executing, and evaluating the implementation of health IT.